larecipe/larecipe-docs/dark-theme.md

 composer require binarytorch/larecipe-dark-theme
 ```

-Once isntalled, the theme will be activated automatically 😃
+Once installed, the theme will be activated automatically 😃

 <larecipe-newsletter></larecipe-newsletter>